wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 There is no guarantee of a traffic ticket reduction in Wisconsin.
 It is the product of negotiations between the defendant and the prosecutor at the initial court appearance.
 However, there is a chance of a payment plan, provided the defendant appears in person to sign an official agreement.

-Can you Get a Speeding Ticket Dismissed in Wisconsin?
+Can You Get a Speeding Ticket Dismissed in Wisconsin?

-• If the prosecutor decides to drop the case;
+• If the prosecutor decides to drop the case

 • If there are significant inconsistencies in the details of the ticket